LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 Next, follow the steps in the Detox [Environment Setup](https://wix.github.io/Detox/docs/introduction/getting-started) section.

+Prerequisites for all Detox tests:

+- Node is installed (currently we use v16)

 ### Tips for iOS setup

 Most of the setup is taken care of in the React Native docs, but you will have to do some additional installations, such as the Detox CLI and `applesimutils` (MacOS only).
+After following the above React Native and Detox steps, you should have the following setup:

+- XCode and XCode command line tools - run `xcode-select -v` and `xcrun --version` to make sure these are working
+- `rbenv` is installed and `which ruby` points to an `rbenv` shim, not `usr/bin/ruby`.
+Be sure to follow the steps to add `rbenv` to your shell profile.
+- An iPhone simulator for iPhone 13 - open Xcode > Window > Devices and Simulators > Simulators > Add a new device from the '+' sign in the bottom right corner.
+- `applesimutils` is installed via npm.

 ### Tips for Android setup

-The Android toolkit is more complex than the iOS one, so follow the Detox [Android Environment Setup guide](https://wix.github.io/Detox/docs/guide/android-dev-env) for help.
-Once you've followed the guide, the main things to make sure of are:
+The Android toolkit can be more complex than the iOS one.
+Once you've done the React Native and Detox setup steps, follow the Detox [Android Environment Setup guide](https://wix.github.io/Detox/docs/guide/android-dev-env) for further steps.
+The main things to make sure of are:

 - Java version 11 installed.
 Check with `java -version`
 - Android 12.0 (API Level 11) is installed.